Since POPAI began organising the industry awards, our judging process is tougher, fairer and more rigorous than ever before.

 - Do NOT submit computer rendered images of your work – show finished work

 - Show your work in situ within the retail environment and in its intended context

-- Entries should be supported by high resolution, quality photographs (300dpi, with minimum of 3 and maximum of 5 per entry), providing sufficient visual detail to highlight key elements of your work
+- Entries should be supported by high resolution, quality photographs providing sufficient visual detail to highlight key elements of your work

-- Include video files to demonstrate practical use for your entry in its retail context.
-Videos must be no more than 30 seconds in duration and 5MB in size (maximum of two videos per entry).
+- Include video files to demonstrate practical use of your entry in its retail context.

 - Ensure your work is presented in the best light, with photographs that demonstrate high retail standards e.g. stock loading, merchandising and appropriate in-store placement

 - Remember – judges can only critique entries based on the information they are given and will NEVER be from that particular category so explain any nuances.

 Check out the Awards Entry Guide for more information including a criteria entry table which measures each criteria.